 New Town

-We are highlighting some of the best sights to see in New Town, but also recommend ambling through the district without a set plan to see what you can find!
+Today, discovering New Town is one of the top things to do in Edinburgh for tourist.
+We are highlighting some of the best sights to see in New Town, but suggest ambling without a plan to see what you can find!

 Princes Street Gardens

-Marking the boundary between Old Town and New Town Edinburgh, Princes Street Gardens is a sprawling green, gathering space.
+Marking the boundary between Old and New Town Edinburgh, Princes Street Gardens is a sprawling gathering space.
 The park was created when Nor’ Loch (or North Loch) – the lake filled with waste and creating a stench – was drained in the early 1800s.

 Pro Tip: Free, local events and live music often take place at the Ross Band Stand.